 Sayori's Unohana Mabushi

-Place a strainer over a bowl of water and strain the okara while submerged in the water.
-This helps the fine particles of okara fall to the bottom of the bowl.
+Place a strainer over a bowl of water and strain the okara while keeping it submerged in the water.
+This makes it easier for the fine particles of okara to fall to the bottom of the bowl.

-Once strained, pour the water with the okara dissolved into a strainer with a cloth on top, then squeeze the cloth to remove the water.
+Once strained, pour the water containing the dissolved okara into a strainer lined with cheesecloth and strain again, then squeeze the cheesecloth to remove excess water.

 Put the okara (from step 1), egg yolk, vinegar, and sugar into a pot and mix well